maximemalpicaNight/datametrics-dashboard-training/onboarding-week/docs/exercises/EXERCISE-02-TEAM-MANAGEMENT.md

 **Key Concepts to Understand:**
 - When to show confirmation dialogs?

+Dialogs should be displayed before performing actions of high importance, for example permanently deleting data, which is irreversible.
+If an action is critical and cannot be undone, it is important to consider adding a confirmation dialog.

 - How to display errors without frustrating users?
 - Why disable buttons during loading?

+This prevents the user from clicking multiple times while an action is in progress.
+If the user clicks again, it could generate multiple unwanted requests.

 ### 6. Apollo Cache Management (30-40 min)
 **Why:** Efficient cache management = fast, responsive apps.